risingwavelabs/awesome-stream-processing/01-query-process-streaming-data/000-query-kafka.md

 ### Analyze the data

-The following SQL query calculates, for each `page_id`, the number of total visits, the number of unique visitors, and the timestamp when the page was most recently visited.
+The following SQL query directly scans data from the kafka topic and calculates, for each `page_id`, the number of total visits, the number of unique visitors, and the timestamp when the page was most recently visited.

 ```sql
 SELECT page_id,